baminmru/switcherX/README.md

-# switcherX is very simple program, created to help me to work without PuntoSwotcher (disabled by corporate policy :-( )
+# switcherX is very simple program, created to help me to work without PuntoSwitcher (disabled by corporate policy :-( )
 Program currently used Ctrl+Shif+F12 as hotkey to open conversion window.